ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 ## Intro
 Refactoring is one the best programming books I have read.
 Full stop!
 I have used this book to train and coach developers on my team.
 I have used this book to make my programs and code better.
 Similar to pragmattic proggrammer, clean code, and others, this book helped me level up as an engineer.
 I've recommended this book to junior and senior developers a like.

 If you are an experienced engineer, many of the techniques in the book you may already used.
 Some are similar to things we may have read in clean code, etc. However, this book gave me a vocabulary, the words need to describe what I was doing as well as the how.
-In turn I could more easily coach members of my team on these techniquest.
-I highly encourage you to copy this book!
+In turn I could more easily coach members of my team on these techniques.
+I highly encourage you to cop this book!

 ## Purpose aka why did I do this
 I wanted to plot the most referenced refactorings from Martin Fowler's book.
 Why?
-Because I wanted to understand which refactorings were mentioned the most often.
+Because I wanted to understand which refactorings were mentioned most often.
 Almost every refactoring listed in the book depends upon another refactoring.
-For example..."blah" referances "foo", "bar", and "baz"!
+For example..."blah" references "foo", "bar", and "baz"!

 After reading the book, I had my list of fundamental refactorings, key techniques that I used in my own code and coached peers and junior developers on (through code review, etc.).
 However, what if I was missing something?
-What if there was a refactoring that I glossed over, but was referenced numerous times as a "prerequstie" for others that I should take a second look at.
+What if there was a refactoring that I glossed over, but was referenced numerous times as a "prerequisite" for others that I should take a second look at.

 Additionally, maybe I could gleam a bit of what Martin finds important or references the most.